KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/README.md

 <hr>
 btw.
 This YT channel is very helpful, this playlist about EDK2 https://www.youtube.com/watch?v=1qdk0XJ6gCw&list=PLz-YdBAdSGeh8MT3c7_sfolRzXM8cNXPk&ab_channel=AshrafAliS to see how it is done in practice, specifically.
 <hr>
 In other hand.
 What I found.
-FreeBSD have nice handbooks.
+FreeBSD have a nice handbooks and tutorials.
 There is also a topic about booting the kernel https://man.freebsd.org/cgi/man.cgi?query=uefi&sektion=8&apropos=0&manpath=FreeBSD+14.1-RELEASE+and+Ports <br />
 https://man.freebsd.org/cgi/man.cgi?query=efibootmgr&sektion=8&apropos=0&manpath=FreeBSD+14.1-RELEASE+and+Ports <br />
 https://docs.freebsd.org/en/books/ <br />